Buying property during COVID-19 alert level 3

 If you’re also buying property during alert level 3, there is information here.

-If you (or your tenants) prefer that the buyers don’t come to your property, consider negotiating delaying settlement until alert level 2.
+You should make the property available to the buyer for a pre-settlement inspection.
+If you (or your tenants) prefer that the buyers don’t come to your property, consider negotiating a delayed settlement until your region moves to alert level 1 or alert level 2.
+Seek legal advice.

 Read more about pre-settlement inspections and preparing for settlement here.